Application is done via an online form exclusively. Applications by email will not be accepted. Paper applications will not be accepted.

 Research period shorter than 12 months will not be accepted.

-If for any reason the Grant recipient has to stop his/her training period, the refund of the Grant may be required pro rata.
+If for any reason the Grant recipient has to stop his/her research period, the refund of the Grant may be required pro rata.

 Subject of the project must correspond to the field of non-invasive imaging modalities (Echocardiography, Cardiovascular Magnetic Resonance, Nuclear Cardiology and Cardiac Computed Tomography).

-The completed application form (A, B & C) has to be received no later than the 30 September 2017.
+- The completed application has to be submitted no later than the 30 September.